Consumer Pamphlet: U.S. Lawful Permanent Residents

 You are eligible to file for U.S. citizenship if, immediately preceding the filing of your application, you:

 - Have been lawfully admitted to permanent residence for five years.

-– Have resided continuously as a lawful permanent resident in the U.S. for at least five years before filing, with no absences from the United States for a consecutive period of more than one year.
-(Absences of more than six months but less than one year break the continuity of residence unless you can establish you did not abandon your residence during such period.)
+- Have resided continuously as a lawful permanent resident in the United States for at least five years before filing, with no absences from the United States for a consecutive period of more than one year.
+(Absences of more than six months but less than one year break the continuity of residence unless you can establish that you did not abandon your residence during such period.)

 - Have been physically present in the United States for at least 30 months out of the previous five years.